Quasiprobabilities in quantum thermodynamics and many-body systems: Measuring quasiprobabilities

-which clearly depends on the presence of the off-diagonal element $\rho_{0,1}$ of the system density matrix $\rho$.
+which clearly depends on the presence of the off-diagonal element $\rho_{0,1}$ of the system's density operator $\rho$.

-Consequently, taking the Fourier transform we obtain the NDQP:
+Consequently, taking the Fourier transform, we obtain the NDQP:

-that contains peaks at $\Delta o=\pm 1$ that are absent in the KDQ (or for an incoherent initial state) and that can be negative depending on the sign of $\Re\left[ \rho_{0,1} \right]$.
+which contains peaks at $\Delta o=\pm 1$ that are absent in the KDQ (or for an incoherent initial state) and that can be negative depending on the sign of $\Re\left[ \rho_{0,1} \right]$.
 Another difference with the KDQ extracted from the Ramsey scheme, Eq.~\eqref{eq:Pqubit}, is that Eq.~\eqref{eq:NDQPexample} is strictly real.

-Let us now consider the signal observed in the position representation of the detector assuming for concreteness the detector's wave-function $g(x)=(2\pi\sigma^2)^{1/4}\exp[-x^2/(4\sigma^2)]$, albeit any localized function would be suitable.
-From Eq.~\eqref{eq:Pxdet}, we obtain $P(x) = P_{\rm inc}(x)+P_{\rm coh}(x)$, where the incoherent and coherent parts of the distributions read:
+Let us now consider the signal observed in the position representation of the detector assuming for concreteness the detector's wave function $g(x)=(2\pi\sigma^2)^{1/4}\exp[-x^2/(4\sigma^2)]$, albeit any localized function would be suitable.
+From Eq.~\eqref{eq:Pxdet}, we obtain $P(x) = P_{\rm inc}(x)+P_{\rm coh}(x)$, where the incoherent and coherent parts of the distributions read as

 The probability density $P_{\rm inc}(x)$ would always appear in the expression of $P(x)$, even in the absence of initial coherence.
-It represents a coarse grained version of the TPM probability distribution; see Eq.~\eqref{eq:prob_distribution_TPM} for the general definition.
+It represents a coarse-grained version of the TPM probability distribution; see Eq.~\eqref{eq:prob_distribution_TPM} for the general definition.
 On the other hand, $P_{\rm coh}(x)$ is proportional to $\Re\left[ \rho_{0,1} \right]$ and can be negative (although $P(x)$ can never be negative).

 We show $P(x)$ in Fig.~\ref{fig:Px} and compare the cases when $\rho_{0,1}=0$ and $\rho_{0,1}\neq 0$.
-The latter case brings an asymmetry to the function $P(x)$ and for sufficiently large $\sigma$ a shift in the position of the peaks and deeper dips in between peaks.
+The latter case brings an asymmetry to the function $P(x)$ and, for sufficiently large $\sigma$, a slight shift in the position of the peaks and deeper dips in between peaks.
 This effect increases for larger $\rho_{0,1}$ and $\kappa$ and is due to interference between probability amplitudes for the different measurement outcomes.